Everest Base Camp Trek with Helicopter Return

 Booking and Service by Company

 Boundless Adventures is a dedicated company that emphasizes reliable travel solutions.
-Located in the core heart of Kathmandu city, Thamel, we have been crafting fantastic holiday experiences for our clientele, whether the rigorous Tour and trek to Everest Region or the tranquil trip to Pokhara.
+Located in the core heart of Kathmandu city, Thamel, we have been crafting fantastic holiday experiences for our clientele, whether the rigorous Tour and trek to the Everest Region or the tranquil trip to Pokhara.

 The foothills of the Himalayan belt in Nepal are blessed with a perfect weather pattern for adventure activities almost all year long.
 Nepal’s weather is divided into four seasons: (March, April, and May).
 Summer/Monsoon (June, July, and August), autumn (September, October, and November), and winter (December, January, and February).